-Droplet microfluidics is indeed one of the most successful domains of microfluidic both at academic and industrial levels.
+Droplet microfluidics is indeed one of the most successful domains of microfluidics both at academic and industrial levels.
 Droplet-based microfluidics is the technology that deals with the formation and manipulation of uniform and micron-sized droplets at extremely high rates.
 What makes droplet microfluidics unique is the very high production rate of the droplets such that it enables thousands of assays to be done in parallel.
-Additionally, it brings about a much higher analysis resolution in comparison to the conventional techniques.
-The droplet sizes are adjustable and can be reduced to sizes comparable to the cell sizes.
-The small confinement allows the individual cells to be trapped within the droplets for analysis at the single-cell level.
+Additionally, droplet microfluidics brings about a much higher analysis resolution in comparison to the conventional techniques.
+The droplet sizes are adjustable and can be reduced to sizes comparable to the sizes of individual cells.
+The small confinement allows the individual cells to be trapped within the droplets thus enabling high-throughput single-cell analysis.
 Droplet generator chips are quite robust and can run for long hours with minimal supervision.
-The droplets are discrete which eliminated the risk of cross-contamination.
+The droplets are discrete which eliminates the risk of cross-contamination.
 The applications of droplet microfluidics are very broad and range from microparticle synthesis to molecular biology and microorganism studies.

-So, how do the droplet generator chips work?
+So, how do microfluidic droplet generator chips work?
 How are they capable of making such small and uniform droplets at this unprecedented rate?
-It all related to the capacity of droplet-based microfluidic technology for making small nozzles.
+It all related to the capacity of droplet-based microfluidic devices for making small nozzles.
 Flow-focusing and T-channel droplet microchips are two of the most common nozzle designs.

 It is of note that droplet microfluidics should not be confused with digital microfluidics.
 Digital microfluidics is the science and technology of moving and manipulating small droplets on a platform that consists of insulated electrodes.
 Turning the electrodes on-off sequentially can move the droplet on the platform.
 In other words, digital microfluidics deals with discrete droplets and a limited number of droplets.
-But, droplet microfluidics handles large scale production of droplets in a continuous manner.
+But, droplet microfluidics devices are fabricated and designed to handles large scale production of droplets in a continuous manner.

 It depends on what your application is.
-Base on the specifications of your experiment, you might be able to benefit from some of the popular microfluidic droplet generators.
+Based on the specifications of your experiment, you might be able to benefit from some of the popular microfluidic droplet generators.
 For example, for molecular biology and single-cell analysis, Dropseq and inDrop are popular among researchers.
-Dropseq, developed by McCaroll’s lab at Harvard University, and first introduced in 2015, is a microfluidic droplet generator capable of isolating single cells in 125 µm droplets.
+Dropseq, developed by McCaroll’s lab at Harvard University, and first introduced in 2015, is a microfluidic droplet generator capable of isolating single cells in 125 µm droplets. uFluidix is endorsed by McCaroll’s Lab as a supplier of dropseq chips.
 Variations of these chips, such as DroNc-seq, with different dimensions or components, have also been developed to accommodate the needs of similar experiments with slight differences.